drpetersonfernandes/SimpleLauncher/home.md

 **LaserDisk**

-If you want to add LaserDisk games to the Simple Launcher frontend, you should create a folder with BAT files that directly call the game.<br>
+If you want to add LaserDisk games to the Simple Launcher frontend, you should create a folder with BAT files that directly call the games.<br>

 **MAME CHD Games**